projen/projen/docs/api/API.md

 [circleci.Machine](#projen-circleci-machine)|*No description*
 [circleci.Macos](#projen-circleci-macos)|CircleCI supports running jobs on macOS, to allow you to build, test, and deploy apps for macOS, iOS, tvOS and watchOS.
 [circleci.Matrix](#projen-circleci-matrix)|The matrix stanza allows you to run a parameterized job multiple times with different arguments.
+[circleci.PipelineParameter](#projen-circleci-pipelineparameter)|Parameters are declared by name under a job, command, or executor.
 [circleci.Run](#projen-circleci-run)|Used for invoking all command-line programs, taking either a map of configuration values, or, when called in its short-form, a string that will be used as both the command and name.
 [circleci.Schedule](#projen-circleci-schedule)|A workflow may have a schedule indicating it runs at a certain time.
 [circleci.StepRun](#projen-circleci-steprun)|Execution steps for Job.